The-Stem-Academy/Self-Balancing-Robot/README.md

 #### If you **ARE** using OLED displays:
 * SDA → GPIO 32
 * SCL → GPIO 23
-* Add 4.7 kΩ pull‑up resistors from VCC to SDA and SCL (the second I²C bus has no internal pull‑ups)
+* Add 4.7 kΩ pull‑up resistors from VCC to SDA and SCL
+* The second I²C bus has no internal pull‑ups
-* If you’re unsure, a quick Google search will definitely help — it’s simple
+* If you’re unsure, a quick Google search will help — it’s simple

 <img src="IMG_11.jpg?raw=true" width="15%" alt="IMG11">